luispuentesvega/useful-links/README.md

-SPA developed with React for storing useful links.
+SPA developed using React for storing useful links.

 Usage
 ================